 Can I do a Practicum outside of Montreal?

 - Possibly.
 Undertaking Practicum outside Montreal depends on a number of factors.
 Please enquire if you have questions.
 If you are interested in completing a Practicum in a nearby city (e.g., Ottawa, Gatineau), please let the Practicum Coordinator know before the site posting deadline (late August/early Sept) in order that we can investigate the recruitment of suitable site.
-In the case that an international practicum is approved by your Advisor, the Practicum Coodinator, and the site, and the placement is confirmed, you will have to attend a mandatory orientation and registration session with the McGill International Registry Office beforehand.
+In the case that an international practicum is approved by your Advisor, the Practicum Coodinator, and the site, and the placement is confirmed, you will have to fill out an International Travel Registry form via the Minerva Travel Registry beforehand.
 Please note that all travel costs are to be borne by the student.
 In all cases, the Practicum program timeline must be respected.

 Do I have to speak French to do a Practicum?